NormalVR/Normcore-Documentation/docs/realtime/realtimeanimator.md

 **RealtimeAnimator** is a built-in RealtimeComponent that synchronizes the built-in **Animator** component.
 It supports timeline animations, state machines (with triggers), and humanoid IK.

 Normcore is the only networking solution that supports triggers out of the box without any modifications to your code.
-Rather than having to update your code to run triggers through a proprietary `Network.SetTrigger()` API, Normcore is able to detect `Animator.SetTrigger()` calls directly without relying on watching for state changes that can be error prone.
+Rather than having to update your code to run triggers through a proprietary `Network.SetTrigger()` API, Normcore is able to detect `Animator.SetTrigger()` calls directly without relying on watching for state changes that can be error-prone.

 ### Usage
 1. Add a RealtimeAnimator component to any game object that has an **Animator** component and **RealtimeAnimator** will take care of the rest.